CoolONEOfficial/personal_site/en/projects/botter.md

 ---
 date: 2021-06-22 00:00
-description: Фреймворк для кроссплатформенной разработки чат-ботов на Swift. Данный фреймворк оборачивает Telegrammer и Vkontakter, абстрагируя детали реализации каждого из них.
+description: A framework for cross-platform chatbot development in Swift.
+This framework wraps Telegrammer and Vkontakter, abstracting the implementation details of each.
 tags: swift, chatbot, vk, telegram project.platforms: vk, telegram project.marketplaces: "github: https://github.com/CoolONEOfficial/Botter"